jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 that key is interpreted as in Insert mode.

-## 2. Special special keys                         ins-special-special
+## 2. Special Special Keys Ins-special-special

 The following keys are special.
 They stop the current insert, do something, and then restart insertion.
 This means you can do something without getting